Aging Well with Muscular Dystrophy

 Sleep Problems and Medications (January 2010)

 Physical and other factors that affect sleep (October 2009)

 Sleep problems (June 2009)

+The summaries and recommendations that appear in this column are based on the expertise of the University of Washington’s Aging Rehabilitation Research and Training Center and not directly from the Registry or endorsed by NIH.
 The contents of this column were developed under a grant from the Department of Education, NIDRR grant number H133B080024.
 However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.